JiaRuiming-1/AI-Trading/P4_Factor_Rearch/README.md

 ## Project Instruction
 This project contains 5 seperate knowledge sections which involve the knowedge about this project need to be described in detial first:
 1. Doload stock data from Tushare and add some indicators.
-2. Calculate two stocks portfolio variance as an example to familiar math concepts.
+2. Calculate two stocks portfolio variance as an example to familiar math concepts which used to estimate portfolio risk and return.
 3. Estimate portfolio variance by PCA
 4. Construct factor and estimate performance of factor by alphens package
 5. Appendix some math concept about how to calculate portfolio variance